abdullah-ctl/sql-notes/README.md

 `*NB`: if you want to select items that don't exist on the array/list, then you have to use `NOT IN ` alter of `IN`

+### INSERT INTO:
+'INSERT INTO 'is used to store data in the tables.

+Basic Syntax:

+    INSERT INTO tableName (col1, col2, col3, ...)
+VALUES (data1, data2, data3, ...);

+Example :

+    INSERT INTO members (full_names,gender,physical_address,contact_number)
+    VALUES ('Sheldon Cooper','Male','Woodcrest', '0976736763');

+`NB:` Changing the order of the columns has no effect on the INSERT query in MySQL as long as the correct values have been mapped to the correct columns.

+#### Inserting into a Table from another Table:

+The INSERT command can also be used to insert data into a table from another table.
+The basic syntax is as shown below.

+    INSERT INTO table_1 SELECT * FROM table_2;

+example:

+    INSERT INTO categories_archive
+    SELECT * FROM categories;

+speacific :

+    INSERT INTO categories_archive(category_id,category_name,remarks)
+    SELECT category_id,category_name,remarks FROM categories;

 ### Learning Resources:

 * W3Schools